All Hail Quentin Tarantino, The Most Influential Film Critic Of Our Time

 As far as I can tell, Tarantino never did any time in the freelance trenches as an actual critic.
 But from early on he found other avenues to assert his opinions on others.
 In his 20s, he famously worked as a video-store clerk.
 After he became famous, Tarantino would warmly reminisce about how he was a minor celebrity in his neighborhood because of his film recommendations.
 “The store was my Village Voice and I was the Andrew Sarris,” he once told Entertainment Weekly, referring to the (relatively) famous originator of cinematic auteur theory.

 Around this time, Tarantino became enamored with the writing of another legendary film critic, Pauline Kael.
 He has often talked about how reading Kael’s review of Jean-Luc Godard’s ultra-chic 1964 crime film Bande à part was a formative experience for him.
 Initially, Tarantino placed that affection squarely on Godard and his movie, which inspired the title of QT’s former production company, A Band Apart.
-But eventually, he realized that he preferred Kael’s review of Band Of Outsiders to the actual film, particularly this line: “It’s as if a French poet took an ordinary banal American crime novel and told it to us in terms of the romance and beauty he read between the lines.”
+But eventually, he realized that he preferred Kael’s review of Bande à part to the actual film, particularly this line: “It’s as if a French poet took an ordinary banal American crime novel and told it to us in terms of the romance and beauty he read between the lines.”
 In one sentence, Kael had summed up what would become a guiding principle for Tarantino’s film career.

 (Later, when Tarantino did an infamous cameo in 1994’s Sleep With Me — the only thing anyone ever remembers about Sleep With Me — his monologue about the gay subtext of Top Gun was cribbed from Kael’s review of the film.)